IrvHenri/Fantasy-Football-Page/README.md

 # Portfolio: Responsive Website

-A responsive website (prototype) for a newsletter with a subscription feature.
+A responsive website  with a prototype subscription feature.
 The user fills in information, submits a form and recieves a personalized message.

 ## Demo